-Target Chained operations Intel or Assassin
+Target Chained operations

-Type Results

-A SO operation allows the chaining of several other operations into one Super-Operation.
+- Type Intel or Assassin - Results A SO operation allows the chaining of several other operations into one Super-Operation.
 Note that the coordination of such an effort requires that a point of Operations Capacity be allocated to run the combined operation - thus this code.
 Bonus points are allocated on the sub-operation level.
-If at least one Assassin is included in the combined operation, then an Assassin Capacity point can be used for the
+If at least one Assassin is included in the combined operation, then an Assassin Capacity point can be used for the SO.

-The English decide that they want to try to murder the King of the attending a secret conference.
-France, whom they know is going to be attending a secret conference somewhere in Germany this turn.
+The English decide that they want to try to murder the King of France, whom they know is going to be attending a secret conference somewhere in Germany this turn.
 To 'acquire' their target they run a SO to chain a Reveal Fact and a Kill Ruler operation.
-RF+3 + SO + KK+3 / King Gilbert the Fat

-Note that this extensive operation costs them nine Operations points in total; but four could be Intel Operations Capacity and Bonus, and five could be Assassin Capacity and Bonus
+RF+3 + SO + KK+3 / King Gilbert the Fat Note that this extensive operation costs them nine Operations points in total; but four could be Intel Operations Capacity and Bonus, and five could be Assassin Capacity and Bonus.